Speedy2025/speedy2025.github.io/README.md

-# speedy2025.github.io
-This is a placeholder website.
+# Website under development.
+Don't come back for a while.